michal-bures/konkr_data/ai-chatter/default.md

 - Damn, what's the point of fighting anymore.
 - This is bloody hopeless.
 - Who am I kidding, I'm done.
+- Damn, this is getting too depressing.
+- What's the point of fighting anymore?
+- You've beaten me.
+- Oh well.
+- So be it.
+- I'm defeated.
+- Well, that's that.
+- Give me a break.
+- Fine, you win.
+- Yeah, this is going nowhere.

 > surrendering, friendly
 - Well played!
 - Congratulations!
 - I concede.
+- I acknowledge defeat.
+- Very impressive.
+- Well done.

 > surrendering, not hostile
 - Well, I know when I'm outmatched.